Updated by Tina Sieber on January 21, 2017.

 If you are handy with a soldering iron, you can dismantle your laptop and try to re-solder the connections.
 I only recommend this for people who have fairly extensive experience with soldering components on a circuit board.
 You could really mess things up if you’re not proficient at soldering.
 If this seems a little scary to do , you may want to take your computer to your local reputable computer repair shop.
 Not everyone is comfortable with soldering on a motherboard.

 There are several ways to try to repair your USB port.
 Hopefully, it’s just operating system or driver related as that’s the easiest and cheapest fix.
-Don’t dismay if it is a hardware problem – those can be fixed fairly simply and inexpensively too.
-The point is, it can be fixed.
+Don’t dismay if it is a hardware problem — you can fix those fairly simply and inexpensively too.
+The point is, you can fix it.